Mikaela/mikaela.github.io/articles/complaining/HTML.html.md

 5. At least guidelines of [Debian mailing lists](http://www.debian.org/MailingLists/#codeofconduct), [Ubuntu mailing lists](http://www.ubuntu.com/support/community/mailinglists) and [Linux Kernel Developer mailing lists](http://vger.kernel.org/majordomo-info.html) forbid writing emails in HTML.
 Hopefully others do to, at least they should.

+6. PGP/INLINE signed or encrypted blocks get invalid, when HTML adds spaces to them.
+This seems to be very popular issue (probably, because K9 mail has interesting default settings of sending HTML and topposting...)

 My email client cannot write messages in plaintext!
 ---------------------------------------------------